 - CC4 based on blocks of 64 bursts of 4 PDCHs over 16 or 17 TDMA frames (depending on idle frame placement).

+- for an EC TBF assigned two consecutive PDCHs, is for:

+CC2 based on blocks of 16 bursts of 2 PDCHs over 8 or 9 TDMA frames (depending on idle frame placement)

+- CC3 based on blocks of 32 bursts of 2 PDCHs over 16 or 17 TDMA frames (depending on idle frame placement).

+CC4 based on blocks of 64 bursts of 2 PDCHs over 34 TDMA frames.

 The TBFs using reduced TTI and the TBFs using basic TTI sharing the same physical channel need to coexist within the overall block structure specified for the basic TTI.
 As such, for each assigned PDCH pair corresponding to a reduced TTI TBF, two consecutive reduced TTI radio blocks must be allocated within the time period spanned by a single radio block sent using the basic TTI.
 Each of the two reduced TTI radio blocks in this block structure could be allocated to different MSs or one of the reduced TTI blocks could be empty if not needed.
 The mapping in frequency of PDCH on to the physical channel shall be as defined in 3GPP TS 45.002 [11].

 A PDCH may be either full-rate (PDCH/F) or half-rate (PDCH/H).
 PDCH/H is only applicable to DTM.
 See 3GPP TS 45.002 [11].
 PDCH/H is not applicable for a reduced TTI configuration.